jfgid/TagSystem/README.md

     return 0;
 }
 ```
+Doing so, the data generation and the various data processing operations are separated which is not the case with a handwritten loop.
+But what is the price to pay for this ?

 [^1]: Yvan Cukic. *Functional Programming in C++*.
 Manning Publications Co., 2019.
 [^2]: [Conquering C++20 Ranges - Tristan Brindle - CppCon 2021](https://www.youtube.com/watch?v=3MBtLeyJKg0)